Panel Policies - What You Need to Know

 Attempt to Get Feedback

-Panelists are more than welcome to solicit feedback on their panel(s) on the Anime Banzai forums.
-Any feedback received by the Anime Banzai Panels Committee will be passed onto the panelist(s) it concerns.
+Panelists are more than welcome to solicit feedback on their panel(s) on the Anime Banzai forums or other Anime Banzai social media sites.